 Building requirements are different if the levee-impacted area has dual zones.
 For all new construction in a dual flood zone, structures must be elevated to a minimum of 3 feet above the highest adjacent grade, to the Zone AR BFE (depending on the flood depth and whether the site is inside or outside the developed area), or to the BFE associated with Zone AE, Zones A1-30, Zone AO, Zone AH or Zone A, whichever is higher.
 Substantial improvements to existing construction in a dual flood hazard zone must be elevated to the BFE in Zone AE, Zone A1-30, Zone AO, Zone AH, or Zone A.

 The following flood insurance requirements apply in areas designated Zone AR on an effective FIRM:

 - The mandatory flood insurance purchase requirements apply.

-Flood Protection Restoration: Zone AR Requirements: Fact sheet provides information on FEMA regulatory and procedural requirements for adequate progress (Zone AR) determinations.
+Flood Protection Restoration: Zone AR Requirements Summary for State and Local Officials: Fact sheet provides information on FEMA regulatory and procedural requirements for adequate progress (Zone AR) determinations.